turbot/guardrails-docs/docs/runbooks/getting-started-aws/connect-an-account/index.md

 ---
-title: Connect an AWS account to Guardrails
+title: Connect an AWS Account to Guardrails
-sidebar_label: Connect an AWS account to Guardrails
+sidebar_label: Connect an AWS Account to Guardrails
 ---

-# Connect an AWS account to Guardrails
+# Connect an AWS Account to Guardrails

 **Prerequisites**:

 A Turbot account with admin privilege, and a top-level `Sandbox` folder.

-## Create an AWS IAM role for Guardrails
+## Step 1: Create an AWS IAM role for Guardrails

 You’ll need a role that grants Turbot minimal permissions to discover resources in your AWS account and monitor changes.
 Use this CloudFormation stack.
 When prompted for `TurbotExternalId`, provide a random guid and save it for step 2.